Joseph Fesch: Biography

 In the year 1811 the emperor convoked a national council of Gallican clerics for the discussion of church affairs, and Fesch was appointed to preside over their deliberations.
 Here again, however, he failed to satisfy the inflexible emperor and was dismissed to his diocese.
 The friction between uncle and nephew became more acute in the following year.
 In June 1812 Pius VII was brought from his first place of detention, Savona, to Fontainebleau, where he was kept under surveillance in the hope that he would give way in certain matters relating to the Concordat and in other clerical affairs.
 Fesch ventured to write to the aged pontiff a letter which came into the hands of the emperor.
 His anger against Fesch was such that he stopped the sum of 150,000 florins which had been accorded to him.

 The disasters of the years 1812-1813 brought Napoleon to treat Pius VII more leniently and the position of Fesch thus became for a time less difficult.
 However, on the first abdication of Napoleon (11 April 1814) and the restoration of the Bourbons, he retired to Rome where he received a welcome.
 The events of the Hundred Days (March–June 1815) brought him back to France; he resumed his archiepiscopal duties at Lyon and was further named a member of the senate and a peer of France.
 On the second abdication of the emperor (22 June 1815), Fesch retired to Rome along with his older sister Letizia.
 There he spent the rest of his days in dignified ease, surrounded by numerous masterpieces of art, many of which he bequeathed to the cities of Lyon and Ajaccio.
 He died in Rome in 1839.

 Coat of arms

 As a member of the imperial family of France, he was given a new coat of arms based on the imperial coat of arms of France (cf. House of Bonaparte).
 The Faesch family traditionally used a different coat of arms.

 Paintings owned by Fesch

 The Fesch collection included almost 16,000 paintings (not all at the same time).
 The core was Italian works of the Renaissance to the 18th century, but Fesch also had a number of Dutch Golden Age paintings and contemporary French works, as well as a number of classical sculptures.
 Fesch was a fairly early collector of Quattrocento paintings, or "Italian Primitives".
 The Musée Fesch, Ajaccio contains much of Fesch's collection, including works by Botticelli, Giovanni Bellini, Titian and others.
+Some of his collection is contained in the Hôtel de Ville in Ajaccio.
 Another part, including the works considered most important, was sold by auction in 1845.
 Paintings not in Lyons or Ajaccio include: